tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In such environments, the SNI remains the primary explicit signal used to determine the server's identity.

-The TLS WG has extensively studied the problem of protecting the SNI, but has been unable to develop a completely generic solution.
+The TLS working group has studied the problem of protecting the SNI, but has been unable to develop a completely generic solution.
 {{?I-D.ietf-tls-sni-encryption}} provides a description of the problem space and some of the proposed techniques.
 One of the more difficult problems is "Do not